EU expects only partial fix from talks on U.S. green subsidy law

 At that point, the European Union would have to consider its response, Dombrovskis said, adding that the bloc did not want to enter a subsidy race.

 "We are not taking off the table different options.
 Some colleagues mentioned the question of WTO challenge, but we are not sabre-rattling either.
-Right now right now we are focusing on negotiations," he said.
+Right now we are focusing on negotiations," he said.

 Dombrovskis said U.S. Secretary of State Antony Blinken had referred to possible U.S. options to ease EU concerns, such as interpreting the term free trade partner more loosely so that the EU could be granted an exemption.